 If you would like to discuss your requirements further feel free to call into one of our branches, give us a call or book a free expert valuation.

-1. Agree the guide price of your home
+Agree the price of your home

-8. Interested buyers
+Interested buyers and offers

 Once we have someone who is interested in buying your home it is really important to keep in close contact with you and them.
 Where possible we will appoint a dedicated Sales Negotiator to your property to keep things moving smoothly.

 When a buyer puts forward an offer, our sales negotiators will verify their ability to raise finances and check chain details, as well as timescales and other background information.
-If you are unsure, we can also advise whether to accept the offer or wait to see if the market responds further.

 Once an offer has been received and accepted, your ‘for sale’ board will be updated to ‘sold’.

 There are two people who will be in constant contact with you during this part of your house move - our Sales Progressor and your conveyancer.
 Your conveyancer is appointed by you to undertake all the legal paperwork for your sale.
-We can help you find a conveyancer, or you might choose to find your own.

 To help ensure a smooth start to your purchase, in the first 10 days after accepting an offer, make sure the following are completed: